rocq-sims/popl26-artifact/README.md

 # rocq-sims

 This README documents the artifact for the POPL'26 paper *A Family of Sims with Diverging Interests*.
-This artifact mainly contains a frozen version of the `rocq-sims` library.
+This artifact mainly contains the `rocq-sims` library frozen to version 0.2.
 For an up-to-date version of the `rocq-sims` library, see its repository at https://github.com/rocq-sims/rocq-sims/

 The paper contains clickable links to this development.